Manvitha-M-Puthu/OneStopAI/README.md

 ## 🚀 Features

-- **Centralized AI Hub:** One-stop access to capabilities like text generation, image analysis, summarization, chatbots, and more.
+- **Centralized AI Hub:** One-stop access to capabilities like text generation, image analysis, summarization, and more.
 - **Modular Frontend & Backend:** Easily scalable architecture.
 - **Pluggable AI Integrations:** Add or swap AI models and services as needed.
 - **User Authentication:** Optional support for secure user accounts (if implemented).